Fransalian Center for Spirituality

-What does Wellspring have to do with a Center for Spirituality?
-What does Wellspring mean?
+What does Wellspring have to do with a center for spirituality?

 WELLSPRING is a name chosen to symbolize the most basic vision of our Center for Spirituality.
 The choice was based on a core belief that there is, deep within every person, at the core of being, a “wellspring” a spring that wells up a source of life, of energy, of spirit, that never dries and that yields more, the more it is tapped.